Crunchy Shrimp Tostadas

 - Easy to tailor to YOUR taste buds.
 THIS combo is delicious, but you can change it up according to what you prefer.

 Go ahead and start prepping your favorite margarita now.
 Because you’re gonna want one.
 Trust me.
 My favorites?
-I love my Classic Skinny Margaritas (strong though!), my Blackberry Peach Frozen Margaritas, and my Super Simple Cranberry Margaritas!
+I love my Classic Skinny Margaritas (strong though!), my Blackberry Peach Frozen Margaritas, and my Swirl Margaritas!

 This recipe can easily be doubled for larger groups!

-- For the shrimp: You’ll need a pound of medium shrimp plus seasonings.
+- For the shrimp: You’ll need a pound of large shrimp plus seasonings.
 I used cumin, onion powder, kosher salt, and freshly ground black pepper.

-- For the refried beans: This is a half recipe of my easy refried beans.
+- For the refried beans: This is a half recipe of my restaurant style refried beans.
 You’ll need pinto beans, onion, jalapeño, garlic, lime, salt, pepper, butter, and a few shakes of hot sauce.

 - For the avocado: One large avocado, smashed, with a squeeze of lime, and some kosher salt.